 For the purpose of this post, I will focus on a practice of flipping negative thoughts to positive thoughts.
 First, it would be helpful to take inventory of the quality of your thoughts per day to determine if this skill will be beneficial.
 I suggest conducting a little experiment and counting how many positive thoughts you have compared to negative thoughts.
 If you find the negative thoughts outnumber the positive thoughts, then you most likely mastered manifesting negative experiences.
 The challenge then becomes mastering another way of thinking by redirecting your focus from the negative to the positive.
 There’s nothing to lose besides the cyclic energy of suffering.

 The practice itself is fairly simple.
 When you become aware of a negative thought flip it.
-For example, a negative thought: “I don’t get what I want” may easily be flipped to: “I will get what I want with balance and harmony”.
-Breathe in the new thought and release it with ease and peace to the universe, to Spirit, to God, or to Nature (whatever you call your higher source).
+For example, a negative thought: “I don’t get what I want” may easily be flipped to: “I get what I want with balance and harmony”.
+Breathe in the new thought and release it with ease and peace to the Universe, to Spirit, to infinite potential and power, to God, OR to who or what you resonate as a higher source.
 The key upon releasing the thought on the exhale is to truly believe the thought even if it only lasts a second.
 The more you practice the new thought the more opportunity you give yourself for believing it.

 The practice becomes challenging when the old habitual negative thinking wants to keep a stronghold in your mind.
 Your strategy is to loosen its grip by flooding your mind with new positive thought(s).
 Flooding your mind may include: 1) repetitively repeating the positive thought(s); 2) writing down the thought(s) and keeping it in a place you see it often; and/or 3) repeating the thought(s) out loud or even singing it (time in the car offers a good space for this).
 You may find other ways that resonate best with you as you practice the skill.